 The winner of the Bahrain Grand Prix has gone on to win the World Championship in the same year on eleven occasions, while the championship leader after the race has gone on to win the title nine times.

-There have been only six occasions on which the Bahrain Grand Prix polesitter has been crowned that season’s World Champion.
-In the past nine seasons, Lewis Hamilton (in 2015 and 2020) is the only driver to take pole at the Bahrain Grand Prix and win the title in the same year.
+There have been only seven occasions on which the Bahrain Grand Prix polesitter has been crowned that season’s World Champion.
+In the past ten seasons, Lewis Hamilton (in 2015 and 2020) and Max Verstappen (in 2021) are the only drivers to take pole at the Bahrain Grand Prix and win the title in the same year.